-- In May a draft homework timetable for the following year will be compiled by the Assistant Headteacher (Curriculum) for agreement by the Heads of Departments. - In June a paper copy of the homework timetable will be issued to each student through their Form Tutor. - Form Tutors should ensure that all students set out their homework planners with the appropriate subject homework for the half term ahead.
-This should be done at the start of each new half term. - A copy of the most up to date homework timetable is available for parents/carers to view on the relevant year group page on the school website.
+- In May a draft homework timetable for the following year will be compiled by the Assistant Headteacher (Curriculum) for agreement by the Heads of Departments. - In June a copy of the homework timetable will be issued to all students through Synergy. - A copy of the most up to date homework timetable is available for parents/carers to view on the relevant year group page on the school website. - Some subjects (in the Humanities, Creative Arts and Technology and Computing faculties) will set homework sporadically but will provide a 3 week period for completion allowing students more time to plan their homework.